Markings on Swedish Bayonets

 Some of the craftsmen involved in manufacturing a bayonet:

-Bayonet maker ('bajonettsmed') The common name fo bayonet makers.
+Bayonet maker The common name fo bayonet makers.

-Bayonet grinder ('bajonettslipare') The forged blade was passed on to the bayonet grinder ('bajonettslipare').
-(They were called 'bajonettfilare' from 1750 and onward [11]).
+Bayonet grinder The forged blade was passed on to the bayonet grinder bajonettsliparna.
+(They were called bajonettfilare from 1750 and onward [11]).

 (At the same time, wll into 1800s 'filare' are mentioned as a guild of their own.
 It is unclear how the areas of interest are separated.)

-Bayonet filer ('bajonettfilare') I believe the term 'filer' is incorrect, but I can't think of another term.
-I am not sure about the difference between bayonet grinder and bayonet filer either.
+Bayonet filer I believe the term 'filer' is incorrect, but I can't think of another term.
+I am not sure about the difference between bayonet grinder and bayonet filer either

 At Söderhamns arsenal ,there was in 1750: